iocfinc/Udacity-Pytorch_Challenge/Challenge_logs.md

 ## Day 4: November 13, 2018

-Now on exercise number 3 of 8: Training Nerual Networks.
+Now on exercise number 3 of 8: Training Neural Networks.
 First off [here](https://pytorch.org/docs/stable/index.html) is the link for the documentation of PyTorch.
 It comes in handy in getting a deeper understanding of what is being discussed in the notebooks.
 It has more explanation on the process of [autograd](https://pytorch.org/docs/stable/notes/autograd.html#how-autograd-encodes-the-history).
 I was reading about the autograd feature and its quite intuitive actually and it is what allows PyTorch to be faster, especially in distributed computation (GPU/CUDA).
 Its whats going to allow computation of gradients during every pass, which in turn would allow us to manually set a layer to not update (for example, transfer learning).

 After autograd we move into [Broadcasting semantics](https://pytorch.org/docs/stable/notes/broadcasting.html) for PyTorch.
 Apparently, its an inheritance of the NumPy broadcasting semantics.
-It is simply solving or pointing out dimensionality match or mismatches when we operate tensors (which we will as we progress).
+It is solving or pointing out dimensionality match or mismatches when we operate tensors (which we will as we progress).
 One possible way to reduce this error/complication is to understand the basics of Matrix Multiplication, mostly that it is not commutative (orders matter especially in determining the shape of the output).

 ```python
 #NOTE: This is taken from the Docs of PyTorch.